pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--VZ700.md

     zcc +vz700 world.c -create-app -Cz--audio -Cz--fast

-Will create a file that will load on the Mame emulator.
+Will create a file that will load on the Mame emulator (Mame reads/writes files with a different speed to the real hardware)

 To load and run the file enter: